department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/contributing.md

 If there are applications using the deprecated code:
 1. In the README: Mark the code as `deprecated`
-1. In the REAMDE: Clearly outline what engineers should do to stop using the experiment
+1. In the README: Clearly outline what engineers should do to stop using the experiment
     - This may be something like "upgrade to `~/experimental/large-button-2`," "use `@department-of-veterans-affairs/component-library/LargeButton`," or "discontinue use; the experiment has been rejected"
 1. In Slack: Notify teams that the code has been deprecated, either via an announcement or reaching out directly to the teams using the experiment
 1. Check in weekly to see if there are still applications using the experiment; delete the directory when no applications are dependent on it